fsr/adam/README.md

 or a fancy html table (that can be used for printing and showing in the lectures)

     export_coding.py html -o outfile.htm -s example_files/slides.css coding.json

+### Prepare question data ###

+`json_questions.py` can load a plain text question form definition *(example not yet publicly available)* and convert it into a processable JSON file.
+Additionally these JSON files an be validated against a definition file *(also not yet available)*.

+    json_questions.py -o questions.json -d answertypesdefintion.json questions.txt

 ### Import CSV into sqlite database ###